bigbadcon/bbc-11ty/src/exhibitor-information.md

 ### Application

 Our exhibitor applications are now closed.
-We'll be announcing the exhibitors by 6/15/2023.
+We will re-open applications in 2024.